Perdu/Cookie-Glasses/README.md

 ## Introduction

 In the paper [Do Cookie Banners Respect my Choice?
-Measuring Legal Compliance of Banners from IAB Europe's Transparency and Consent Framework](https://arxiv.org/abs/1911.09964), we show that Consent Management Providers (CMPs) of IAB Europe's Transparency & Consent Framework (TCF) do not always respect user's choice.
+Measuring Legal Compliance of Banners from IAB Europe's Transparency and Consent Framework](https://arxiv.org/abs/1911.09964), it is shown that Consent Management Providers (CMPs) of IAB Europe's Transparency & Consent Framework (TCF) do not always respect user's choice.
 This extension allows you to verify that your consent is stored appropriately.

 This extension for Firefox and Chrome queries CMPs of IAB Europe's TCF in the same position as a third-party advertiser, making it possible to see consent set by CMPs in real time.
 In other words, you can see whether consent registered by cookie banners is actually the consent you gave.
-This extension only works with cookie banners of IAB Europe's TCF.
+This extension only works with cookie banners of [IAB Europe's TCF](https://iabeurope.eu/transparency-consent-framework/).

 <img width="512" alt="Screen Shot 2021-12-04 at 1 41 32 AM" src="https://user-images.githubusercontent.com/16495787/144700617-de120d8e-9c75-4ea2-826d-9aa7242ae54e.png">

-The extension obtains its information via the TCF Consent String (TCString), obtained from IAB's public API's.
+The extension obtains its information via the TCF Consent String (TCString), obtained from [IAB's public API's](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md).

 Author: Célestin Matte (Université Côte d'Azur, Inria, France)
 Contributors: Katie Ta, Charles Tan (Providence, RI, USA)

-This is a research project made at Inria.
-Stage: complete.

 ## Features